ZakHussain/Data_Science_Playground/ReadMe.md

 ## About:

-The Midterm Folder contains three folders:
+This Folder contains the following sections:
 * Section_1_Abalone
 * Section_2_Astralia_Rain
 * Section_3_Boston
-Each folder pertains to questions 1, 2, and 3 on the midterm specs.

 **Section_1_Abalone contains:**
 * **Abalone_pred_models.ipynb** - the jupyter notebook containing the code and thought process behind approaching this problem.